Can-tech/lorem-ui/README.md

 #### LoremHeader
--Use the component to get a fancy header.
+*Use the component to get a fancy header.
--If you use center prop it will show header at the center.
+*If you use center prop it will show header at the center.
 -Encapsulation: Yes
 ```jsx
 <LoremHeader center='true'>Lorem Ipsum</LoremHeader>
 ```

 #### LoremColumn
--Use the component to adjust the number of columns in a row of text.
+*Use the component to adjust the number of columns in a row of text.
--Encapsulation: Yes
+*Encapsulation: Yes
 ```jsx
 <LoremColumn column='1 | 2 | 3 | 4'> // give values 1-4.
   <LoremText word='140' font=''/>